All Episodes

 Oh, you don't?

-Are you being called?
+Are you being called her Nazi Pelosi?

 You're hearing George Soros, not friends of Nazi Pelosi.

-We've numbered different names for.
+We've numbered different names for her.

-What about empty Pelosi?
+What about Empty Pelosi?

 Empty Pelosi.

-Well, it is not.
+Well, he's not.

 Not quite.